android/platform-samples/README.md

 1. Clone the repository
 2. Open the whole project in Android Studio.
-3. Sync & Run
+3. Sync & Run `app` configuration

-This will open the samples list screen that allows you to navigate throughout the different categories and available samples.
+The app will open with the samples list screen that allows you to navigate throughout the different categories and available samples.

+> **Note:** the `app` module is required to bring together all the samples but it's not relevant
+> for their functionality, you can simply ignore it.

 ### Deeplink to sample

 To open a specific sample directly you can use one of the auto-generated configurations.

+1. Build the project at least once
-1. Open Run Configuration dropdown
+2. Open `Run Configuration` dropdown
-2. Select sample name
+3. Select sample name
-3. Run
+4. Run

 > **Tip:** use `⌃⌥R` or `Alt+Shift+F10` shortcut to open the full list and launch the selected one.